 McGorian was born in Zambia and studied at the Mercia Hetherington School in Zimbabwe.
 She joined The Royal Ballet Upper School in 1976, won gold in the 1977 Adeline Genée International Ballet Competition and joined the Company that year.
-Her many roles with the Company have included Utah Longhorn Ram (‘Still Life’ at the Penguin Café), Myrtha (Giselle), Countess and Carabosse (The Sleeping Beauty), Josephine (Wedding Bouquet), Bride (Les Noces) and Tsarevna and Tsarina (Anastasia).
+Her wide repertory with the Company includes Lady Capulet (Romeo and Juliet), Empress Elisabeth and Helene Vetsera (Mayerling), Madge (La Sylphide), Princess (Swan Lake), Lady Elgar (Enigma Variations), Pianist (The Lesson), Berthe (Giselle), Queen and Carabosse (The Sleeping Beauty), Bride (Les Noces), Utah Longhorn Ram (‘Still Life’ at the Penguin Café) and Tsarevna and Tsarina (Anastasia).

 Laura Morera and Elizabeth McGorian in Las Hermanas.